syl20bnr/spacemacs-elpa-mirror/stable-melpa/parsec-readme.txt

   The `*-s' and `*-as-string' variants are the same, except the `*-s' variants have a shorter name.
-Using these `*-s' functions are recommended if you're using these variants more frequently.
-These variants accept the same arguments.
+Using these `*-s' functions are recommended if you're dealing with strings very frequently in your code.
+These variants accept the same arguments and have the same behavior as their original counterpart that returns a list.
 The only difference is the return value.
-In most cases I found myself using these variants instead of the original versions that return a list.

 3 Code Examples